3lvis/Sync/README.md

 This is a category that eases your every day job of parsing a `JSON` response and getting it into CoreData.

 * Handles operations in safe background threats
-* Thread safe saving (if you're saving in the wrong thread, we'll tell you) [Soon]
+* Thread safe saving, we handle retrieving and storing objects in the right threads
 * Diffing of changes, updated, inserted and deleted objects (which are automatically purged for you)
-* Auto-mapping of relationships (one-to-one and one-to-many)
+* Auto-mapping of relationships (one-to-one, one-to-many and many-to-many)
 * Completion block returns in the main thread, in case you want to update your UI
 * Smart-updates, only updates your NSManagedObjects if the server values are different (useful when using NSFetchedResultsController delegates)